BeamMW/docs-gitbook/dev/using-beam-shaders.md

 ### Running Shader commands

-Open as command line interface and change directory to the location of the CLI wallet executable.&#x20;
+Open as command line interface and change directory to the location of the CLI wallet executable.

 First, print the contract API with the following command: